jedrek18/10x-projekt/README.md

 **TBD.** This repository currently has no declared license.
 To enable reuse, add a `LICENSE` file (e.g., MIT, Apache-2.0, or other).

+---

+## API

+- See `docs/flashcards-api.md` for flashcards endpoints
+- See `docs/progress-api.md` for daily progress endpoints